Agence CAPA

 CAPA (Chabalier & Associates Press Agency) is a French press agency and production company founded on August 1, 1989, by Hervé Chabalier.
 It is the largest production company for television reports and documentaries in France.
-The firm, which is part of Newen since 2011, produces about 150 hours of documentaries and television reports every year.
+The firm, which is part of Studio TF1 since 2011, produces about 150 hours of documentaries and television reports every year.
 It has 3 subsidiaries: CAPA Presse, CAPA Corporate and CAPA Drama.

 Activity

 CAPA gained visibility in the 90's with the TV program 24 Heures, broadcast on Canal +.
 The show marks a new kind of offbeat journalism in France: as Hervé Chabalier explained it to Les Inrocks, in 2009 :"A channel had never delegated news gathering to an external company before".

 Since then, CAPA notably produced L'Effet Papillon, from 2006 to 2018, and often collaborates to the direction and production of Envoyé Spécial, Spécial Investigation, Des Racines et des Ailes, Infrarouge, 66 minutes, and Pièces à conviction.